ptuls/multiarm_kelly_portfolio/README.md

-# Kelly Allocation with Multiarm Bandits
+# Kelly Allocation with Multi-armed Bandits

-Simulating the combination of a solution of the multiarm bandits problem, Thompson sampling, with the Kelly criterion for portfolio allocation.
+Simulating the combination of a solution of the multi-armed bandits problem, Thompson sampling, with the Kelly criterion for portfolio allocation.

 ## Brief overview